andresmunozit/node-js-application-development-lfw211/11_USING_BUFFERS/using-buffers.md

 encoding.
 There are two types of encodings in this context, *character encodings* and *binary-to-text encodings*

-UTF8 and UTF16LE are of type character encoding.
+UTF8 and UTF16LE are of type *character encoding*.
 When we use different encoding it results in a buffer with different byte values and/or different buffer sizes:
 ```txt
 $ node -p "Buffer.from('👀')"